-The current needs of our transportation network are in many ways similar to our future needs.
-That is when looking at safety, convenience, mode, and accessibility needs.
+The current needs of our transportation network are in many ways similar to our future needs, especially when examining safety, convenience, mode, and accessibility needs.
 This is fairly easy to equate into future needs when developing specific projects.
 This could include safety improvements to a location with a high incidence of crashes, a new multi-use trail project connecting a school to a neighborhood, extended transit service times to meet demand, and updating an existing corridor to improving east-west connectivity.
-In addition to safety, convenience, mode choice, and accessibility needs, big picture input from the general public, local agencies, and elected officials indicates preferences towards lower carbon emissions, less dependance on the automobile, and increased mode shares for transit, walk, and bicycle trips.
-Big picture ideas on the influence of 169, increasing gasoline prices, housing strategies, and the relocation of a major employer, Bloomington Hospital, are also important considerations when anticipating our future needs as these will have a significant impact upon the network.
+In addition to safety, convenience, mode choice, and accessibility needs, "big picture" input from the general public, local agencies, and elected officials indicates overwhelmingly strong preferences towards lower carbon emissions, less dependence on the automobile, and increased mode shares for transit, walking, and bicycle trips.
+Big picture ideas on the influence of I69, increasing gasoline prices, housing strategies, and the relocation of a major employer, Bloomington Hospital, are also important considerations when anticipating our future needs as these will have a significant impact upon the network.

-While some feedback suggested new facilities such as Fullerton Pike, a bypass for Ellettsville, or multi-use trail, these specific types projects in the context of our future may be uncertain when evaluated network wide.
-It is important that to remember that future needs are not necessarily just a list of projects, but also include big picture principles such as lowering our greenhouse gas emissions or increasing mobility of non-motorized trips.
-Over time conditions change and reassessment will be necessary for either the base year or future assumptions.
+While some feedback suggested new facilities such as Fullerton Pike, a bypass for Ellettsville, or multiuse trails, these specific types projects in the context of our future may be uncertain when evaluated network-wide.
+It is important that to remember that future needs are not necessarily just a list of projects, but also include "big picture" or policy level guiding principles such as lowering our greenhouse gas emissions or increasing the mobility of non-motorized trips.
+Over time, conditions will change and reassessments will be necessary for either the base year or future assumptions.
 Typically this is achieved through regular updates of the MTP approximately every five years.